-The Low Battery Warning Silence Feature can temporarily quiet the low battery warning "chirp" for up to 8 hours.
-You can silence the low battery warning "chirp" by pressing the Test/Silence button on the alarm cover for at least 3-5 seconds.
-Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the Green light twice a minute for 8 hours.
-After 8 hours, the low battery "chirp" will resume.
-Replace the batteries as soon as possible; this unit will not operate
+This silence feature can temporarily quiet the low battery warning "chirp" for up to 8 hours.
+Press the Test/Silence button on the alarm cover.
+Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the Green light once a minute for 8 hours.
+After 8 hours, the low batterv "chirp" will resume.
+Replace the batteries as soon as possible; this unit will not operate without battery power!
+To deactivate this feature: Press the Test/Silence button again.
+The unit will go into Test Mode and the low battery warning will resume (LED flashes and unit sounds "chirp" once a minute).